Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 Iodine is particularly important for the breast health of women.
 According to a 2016 article published in Oncology Times, molecular iodine can reduce breast cell sensitivity and improve breast tissue (19).

-While a 2017 study published in the Journal of Cancer has linked dietary iodine deficiency to the increased incidence of breast cancer in younger women in the United States (20).
+A 2017 study published in the Journal of Cancer has linked dietary iodine deficiency to the increased incidence of breast cancer in younger women in the United States (20).

 Fibrocystic Breast, Fibrocystic Breast Changes: Causes, Symptoms, and Support Strategies